 Male infertility accounts for as much as 30% of the couples who walk into a fertility clinic.
-In fact, 6% of all men meet the criteria of “low sperm count”-otherwise known as oligospermia.
-Nearly 1% of men will be found to have no sperm in their semen.
+In fact, 6% of all men who have received fertility testing meet the criteria of “low sperm count”, otherwise known as oligospermia, and require the services of a fertility clinic for men.
+Nearly 1% of men will be found to have no sperm in their semen, known as azoospermia.
 As with female infertility, the causes of male infertility are numerous and varied but can be roughly divided into issues involving the production of sperm or issues associated with sperm transport.
 Sometimes the male fertility problem can be improved, and sometimes it can not be fixed.
-Often, we can get around the difficulty by using advanced reproductive technology.
+Often, we can get around your male factor infertility by using advanced reproductive technology.

 To determine if you and your partner are dealing with an issue of male infertility, Fertility Partnership will run a Semen Analysis (SA) as a standard first step with all new patients.
 This simple diagnostic procedure will assess sperm quality and you typically will receive an answer within 48 hours if not sooner.